 We contribute to teaching in the MSc program Social, Cognitive, and Affective Neuroscience program and the BSc Psychology progam with courses on Statistical Methods, Neurocognitive Methods and Programming, and Decision Neuroscience.

 The aim of the module “Statistical Methods” is to familiarize the student with the theoretical foundations of data-analytical strategies employed in cognitive neuroscience.
-It comprises five subunits: a mathematical precourse, an introduction to the general linear model and its applications, an introduction to Fourier analysis, an introduction to the GLM as applied in functional magnetic resonance imaging (FMRI), and an introduction to an FMRI model class referred to as “Dynamic Causal Models” (DCMs).
+It comprises five subunits: a mathematical precourse, an introduction to the general linear model and its applications, an introduction to Fourier analysis, an introduction to the GLM as applied in functional magnetic resonance imaging (fMRI), and an introduction to an fMRI model class referred to as “Dynamic Causal Models” (DCMs).
 The module extends over two semesters, starting in the winter term.
-The principle reading material for the module is the lecture script, which can be downloaded below.

 Neurocognitive Methods and Programming